beshup/shopifybackendchallenge/README.md

 I wanted to challenge myself with image upload with GraphQL specifically.

 This project contains a frontend and backend server, hosted on ports 5000 and 3000 respectively, when run locally.
-Apologies for not containerizing the frontend server.
+Unfortunately the frontend server is not containerized and you will have to start them seperately.

 ## GET STARTED